Playing Dungeon Crawl Stone Soup online is currently only possible in non-graphical/ASCII mode, yet it provides the following advantages:

 On Unix-based operating systems

-The programs SSH and Telnet were probably installed automatically for you.
+The SSH client was probably installed automatically for you.
 Nevertheless PuTTY may also be available for your distribution.
-Connecting is as easy as typing telnet <server name> or ssh -C -l <username> <server name>.
+Connecting is as easy as typing ssh -C -l <username> <server name>.
 The following examples should answer any questions:

-To connect to CAO the following 3 ways are possible.
-Telnet is easiest but sometimes slow:
+To connect to CAO the following 2 ways are possible.

 SSH without key will prompt you for the password “joshua”: